Vendors: appointing an agent

 • are prepared to pay the extra expenses;

-• are satisfied that it is the best marketing strategy for their property.
+• are satisfied that it is the best marketing strategy for their property – the estate agent should provide guidance on this.

 It is recommended that vendors ask for a detailed list of advertising expenses from each agent when they are selecting an agent to sell their property.